Holyrood Palace: Architecture

-The Palace of Holyroodhouse as it stands today was designed by Sir William Bruce and built between 1671 and 1678, with the exception of the 16th-century north-west tower built by James V. The palace is laid out round a central, classical-style three-storey plus attic quadrangle layout.
+The palace as it stands today was designed by Sir William Bruce and built between 1671 and 1678, with the exception of the 16th-century north-west tower built by James V. The palace is laid out round a central, classical-style three-storey plus attic quadrangle layout.
 The palace extends approximately 230 ft from north to south and 230 ft from east to west.
 The 16th-century north-west tower is balanced with a matching south-west tower, each with a pair of circular angle turrets with ball-finialled, conical bell-cast roofs.
 The towers are linked by a recessed two-storey front, with the central principal entrance framed by giant Doric columns and surmounted by the carved Royal arms of Scotland.
 Above the arms a crowned cupola with a clock rises behind a broken pediment supported by dolphins, on which are two reclining figures.

 The north and south fronts have symmetrical three-storey facades that rise behind to far left and right of the two-storey west front with regular arrangement of bays.
 General repairs were completed by the architect Robert Reid between 1824 and 1834 that included the partial rebuilding of the south-west corner tower and refacing of the entire south front in ashlar to match that of the east.
 The east (rear) elevation has 17 bays with lightly superimposed pilasters of the three classical orders on each floor.
 The ruins of the abbey church connect to the palace on the north-east corner.
 For the internal quadrangle, Bruce designed a colonnaded piazza of nine arches on the north, south and east facades with pilasters, again from the three classical orders, to indicate the importance of the three main floors.
 The plain Doric order is used for the services of the ground floor, the Ionic order is used for the State Apartments on the first floor, while the elaborate Corinthian order is used for the royal apartments on the second floor.

 Architectural historian Dan Cruickshank selected the palace as one of his eight choices for the 2002 BBC book The Story of Britain's Best Buildings.

 Interior

-The Palace of Holyroodhouse covers 87,120 square feet (8,093 m2) of floor space and contains 289 rooms.
+The palace covers 87,120 square feet (8,093 m2) of floor space and contains 289 rooms.
 The private apartments of the King and the other members of the Royal Family are located on the second floor of the south and east wings.
 The 17 rooms open to the public include the 17th-century State Apartments, the Great Gallery, and the 16th-century apartments in James V's Tower.
 The painting An Incident in the Rebellion of 1745 by David Morier is in the lobby of the Palace.